Monte Money

-Monte Bryan Money is an American guitarist and vocalist from Las Vegas, Nevada.
-He is the former lead guitarist and backing vocalist of American rock band Escape the Fate.
-He is currently the lead singer and guitarist for his own band, Beyond Unbroken with his brother Michael Money.
+Bryan Monte Money (born October 27, 1986) is an American guitarist and vocalist from Las Vegas, Nevada.
+He is the former lead guitarist, backing vocalist, and co-founding member of American rock band Escape the Fate, and is the current lead singer and guitarist for Beyond Unbroken.

 Career

 Escape the Fate (2004–2013)

-Monte Money was the lead guitarist of Escape the Fate.
-He has released four albums with the band and is one of the founding members.
+Monte Money was the lead guitarist and co-founding member of Escape the Fate.
+Money released four albums with the band from the formation of the band, until his departure.

-On September 16, 2013, Escape the Fate issued a statement from their Facebook page stating that Monte and his brother had refused to go on the "Wrong Side of Heaven" tour with Five Finger Death Punch, and that they would be replacing them for the tour.
-Along with this announcement, line up changes were also mentioned.
-TJ Bell would move from the being the bassist to the rhythm guitarist.
-Former bassist and founding member Max Green would be returning to the band for the tour.
+On September 16, 2013, Escape the Fate issued a statement from their Facebook page stating that Monte and his brother (Michael Money) had refused to go on the "Wrong Side of Heaven" tour with Five Finger Death Punch, and that they would be replacing them for the tour.
+Monte and Michael’s departure prompted further lineup changes in the band with TJ Bell moving from bass to rhythm guitar, and former bassist and founding member Max Green would be return to the band for the tour.
 It was later announced in an Alternative Press video featuring lead singer Craig Mabbitt that Max Green would be returning to bass permanently, and Kevin Gruft would become the new lead guitarist.

 Monte later issued a statement, "Over the past few weeks, I have become aware of the mis-truths being told by Craig Mabbitt over Twitter, Facebook, and various entertainment sites about my role with Escape the Fate.
 As ETF fans know, I spent many years of my life completely devoted to the band, and never worked harder at anything to achieve its success."
-He mentions the band's advisors have been saying that Escape the Fate is bankrupt.
+He later mentioned the band's advisors have said that Escape the Fate is bankrupt.